Some big names got a measure of mercy from President Obama

 In all, Obama granted 209 commutations and 64 pardons on Tuesday.

-Also receiving a pardon was baseball of Hall of Famer Willie McCovey, who is 1996 was fined and given two years' probation for failing to pay taxes on income he earned from 1988 to 1990 from selling sports memorabilia and signing autographs.
+Also receiving a pardon was baseball of Hall of Famer Willie McCovey, who in 1996 was fined and given two years' probation for failing to pay taxes on income he earned from 1988 to 1990, from selling sports memorabilia and signing autographs.

 Ian Schrager, the nightclub impresario whose Studio 54 was the place to be in 1970's Manhattan, also got a presidential pardon.
 He and co-founder Steve Rubell did time for tax evasion.